drunomics/contentpool/README.md

 ## Running tests

+### Locally

 Based upon the detailled installation instructions you can launch tests as
 follows:

     source dotenv/loader.sh
     # Launch tests inside a docker container, so name resolution works thanks to
     # docker host aliases and the PHP environment is controlled by the container.
     docker-compose exec web ./web/profiles/contrib/contentpool/tests/behat/run.sh

+### Locally, via travis scripts

+ You can just launch the provided scripts in the same order as travis:

+     ./scripts/create-project.sh
+     ./scripts/run-server.sh
+     ./scripts/init-project.sh
+     ./scripts/run-tests.sh

 ## Credits